 (Far from Heaven: David Lee)

-Genre: Drama; Starring: Julianne Moore, Dennis Quaid, Patricia Clarkson, Dennis Haysbert, Viola Davis; Director: Todd Haynes; Author: Todd Haynes; Producer (person): Steven Soderbergh, John Wells; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: USA Films
+Genre: Drama; Starring: Julianne Moore, Dennis Quaid, Patricia Clarkson, Dennis Haysbert, Viola Davis; Director: Todd Haynes; Author: Todd Haynes; Producer (person): Steven Soderbergh, John Wells; Release Date Limited: 11/08/2002; Runtime (in minutes): 107; MPAA Rating: PG-13; Distributor: USA Films

 Posted April 1 2003 — 12:00 AM EST

 - Lin-Manuel Miranda live-tweeted commentary for 'Hamilton's America'

 - Chris Pratt encourages people to go outside and look for trolls